Kondo screening and coherence in kagome local-moment metals: Energy scales of heavy fermions in the presence of flat bands: Results: Numerical and analytical

 \subsection{Overview of numerical results}

-We have solved the MF equations \eqref{eq:MF_1}-\eqref{eq:MF_3} at finite $T$ using a momentum grid of $180^2$ points. $\Tcoh$ is obtained as $r^2/D$, with $D=6t$ at $T=0$, while $\TK$ is extracted by determining $r(T)$ for a series of temperatures which is then fit to a form $r = a\sqrt{T-\TK}$ for $T$ near $\TK$.
+We have solved the MF equations \eqref{eq:MF_1}-\eqref{eq:MF_3} at finite $T$ using a momentum grid of $180^2$ points. $\Tcoh$ is obtained as $r^2/D$, with $D=6t$ at $T=0$, while $\TK$ is extracted by determining $r(T)$ for a series of temperatures which is then fit to a form $r = A\sqrt{T-\TK}$ for $T$ near $\TK$, see Appendix~\ref{apx:TKondo_solutions} for a sample fit.
 Finite-size effects limit the accessible Kondo temperatures to $\TK\gtrsim 10^{-2}t$.

 Fig.~\ref{fig:heatmaps} shows Kondo and coherence temperatures as function of both band filling and $\JK$.
 As expected from the general dependence of these temperatures on the Fermi-level DOS of the conduction electrons, both $\Tcoh$ and $\TK$ are enhanced for fillings $\nc<2/3$, corresponding to a flat conduction band, compared to the ``generic'' situation for $\nc>2/3$.
 We also see a moderate enhancement for the van-Hove fillings $7/6$ and $3/2$, while both scales are strongly suppressed for the Dirac-point filling $4/3$.
 In the following, we will study the flat-band situation in more detail.